Johnny221B/diverse_flow/rebuttal.md

 **Thank you for your thoughtful and encouraging review.
 We sincerely appreciate your positive assessment of our work and your recognition of its potential.
 Below, we address your specific comments in more detail:**

-> Weakness 1
+> Weakness 1 Response to Question regarding Figure 2 and True Distribution

 **Regarding Fig. 2 and the notion of “mode collapse”.**

 We agree that our wording was imprecise here, and we thank the reviewer for pointing this out.

 The target distribution in Fig. 2 is a **uniformly weighted $3\times3$ Gaussian mixture** with shared diagonal covariance.
 Concretely, we learn a flow from a standard Gaussian $p_0 = \mathcal{N}(0,I)$ to $ p_1 = \tfrac{1}{9}\sum_{k=1}^{9}\mathcal{N}(\mu_k,\sigma^2 I),$ where the black “+” markers in the plot indicate the component means $\{\mu_k\}$.
 The three columns show particle locations at early, middle, and final sampling steps under the **same step budget** for Standard FM and OSCAR.
+However, the original Figure 2 used a large number of particles (**N=2000**) with a strong diversity weight, which will cause two problems:

-Both Standard FM and OSCAR correctly match the GMM at the final step; the purpose of the figure is **not** to claim that Standard FM suffers from permanent mode collapse, but rather to visualize differences in the **finite-step trajectories**.
-At intermediate steps, Standard FM tends to produce more clustered particles, with intra-mode under-dispersion and some inter-mode mixing, while OSCAR maintains distributional correctness and yields more uniform within-mode coverage and clearer separation between modes, corresponding to higher diversity under a fixed step budget.
+* Our feature-volume control acts as a repulsive force.
+From a physics perspective, when a large number of repulsive particles are confined within a potential well, they tend to arrange themselves **uniformly** to minimize the system energy, creating the "square-like" uniform patches observed.

-To avoid confusion, in the revised manuscript we will:
+* **Theoretical Interpretation:** As discussed in our theoretical analysis (Appendix B), OSCAR introduces a controlled bias to increase entropy.
+When $N$ is very large, the repulsive gradient accumulates, and if the guidance strength is not scaled down inversely with $N$, the method prioritizes **volume maximization**  over **density matching**.
+This effectively inflates the Gaussian modes into uniform distributions to maximize coverage.

-- explicitly state the GMM definition and parameters in the Appendix, and
+To demonstrate that OSCAR can respect the Gaussian structure while still improving diversity, we provide a revised experiment with **fewer particles (N=200)** in **Figure R1** (and updated in the manuscript).
+As shown in the new figure 2, OSCAR successfully maintains the Gaussian-like cluster shape while still exhibiting significantly **wider coverage** than Standard FM.
+This confirms that OSCAR effectively alleviates the over-concentration of FM without destroying the local distribution structure, provided the repulsion is balanced.

-- replace the term “mode collapse” with a more accurate description such as **“transient under-dispersion/under-coverage of modes under a finite step budget.”**
+We have moved the original experiment with $N=2000$ to Appendix E.1 .
+We added a detailed discussion there to analyze this trade-off, explaining that while extremely high particle counts may prioritize support coverage over density matching, the method functions correctly as a diversity enhancer in standard regimes.

 > Weakness 2